-With four studio albums, a b-sides compilation, and a greatest hits filled to the brim with corkers, this one won’t be as cut and dry as you might expect.
+With five Number 1 studio albums, a b-sides compilation, and a greatest hits, their back catalogue is filled to the brim with corkers.
+But which of their hits comes out on top?
+This one won’t be as cut and dry as you might expect.

 If your favourite isn’t Number 1, don’t worry, there’s no need to (Hot) Fuss… lets breakdown the Top 5 before revealing the Top 10 in full.